sideprotocol/atomic-swap-solidity/spec/README.md

 - Maker fee: 0.1%
 - Take fee: 0.12%
-- When a maker creates an order, calculate the maker fee based on the order's value.
+- When a maker creates an order, the maker fee is calculated based on the selected bid value.
-- When a taker executes a trade, calculate the taker fee based on the order's value.
+- When a taker executes a trade, the taker fee is determined based on the value of the order on which they bid.
 - Deducted fees will be sent to treasury account

 ### Escrow mechanism